 3. To investigate the unexplained laws of nature and the powers latent in man.

 Those seeking to join need not belong to any particular religion, as the Society is unsectarian, and non-political, and open to anyone regardless of race, creed, gender, caste, or color.
 Theosophy’ aim is to aid humanity, and not to promote the self-interests of members.

 Shortly after H P Blavatsky’s passing, the Society split into two.
 The original organization led by H S Olcott and Annie Bessant based its international headquarters known as “Theosophical Society – Adyar” at Chennai (formerly Madras), India.
 W Q Judge seceded, took most of the American Section with him and formed the “The Theosophical Society – International Headquarters”, which is based in Pasadena, California today.
 The American Section has further split into a few other organizations – a family tree of this development is available from the website for “The Theosophical Society in America”.

 The contribution of the founders of Theosophy was to encourage open-minded inquiry, to make humankind realize that there is a path for spiritual self-transformation, and for the realization of universal brotherhood so that we are free to pursue our destiny in harmony and at peace with everyone.

 Theosophy is the insight fundamental all religions when they are stripped of accumulations and superstitions.
 It offers a rationality which renders life clear and shows that Justice and adoration direct the universe.
 Its teachings help the unfoldment of the inactive otherworldly nature in the individual, without reliance or fear.The society forces no conviction and reason presence by connecting with themselves in study, reflection, immaculateness of life and adoring administration.

-Big thanks to our friends at Lewisville Windows for bringing you this post!
-Be sure to check out their amazing options for energy efficient windows!
+Big thanks to our friends at Best Tree Service Horn Lake MS for bringing you this post!
+Be sure to check out the services they offer and how they can help you!